Resource Management Act 1991

 You could also call this:

-“The rule allows the Governor-General to end the ban on fish farming in some areas earlier than planned if certain conditions are met.”
+"The government can end a ban on aquaculture earlier in some coastal areas if conditions are met."

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 150D: Pending applications to be considered under rules as at end of moratorium
+150D: Pending applications to be considered under rules as at end of moratorium, or

 150CEarlier expiry of moratorium in relation to specified areas